 A dissertation, a project or a thesis are all different kinds of university assignments.
 In this case, you are not given a trial and error and you will not be allowed to make corrections once your writing is approved.
 Note that a dissertation is one of the most crucial pieces of writing you need to qualify for your degree.
 In other words, this is your last chance to show that you are knowledgeable in the academic world.

-A dissertation must contain a beginning, body, and conclusion.
+A dissertation must contain a beginning, body, and conclusion – the main parts of a dissertation.
 However, the real sections as well as outline vary between institutions and also from one field to another.
 Nevertheless, you can find commonly mutual components.

 For instance, an academic dissertation must start with an introduction that enlightens about the background to the study question which the research defined in the dissertation is meant to state.
 The main purpose of the written paper is usually to provide a solution to an inquiry or assess a proposition.

-The last section could contain an argument of the outcome in the perspective of different writings in the discipline and conclude with a complete wrap up of the dissertation.
+The last section of the dissertation could contain an argument of the outcome in the perspective of different writings in the discipline and conclude with a complete wrap up of the dissertation.
 The writer/author might showcase an approach that brings everything together.

 - Literature review